eturea/Receipts-for-YNAB-site/privacy.md

 - Data is included in iOS backups (subject to your backup settings)

 ### 7.5 Withdrawal of Consent
-- You can revoke camera or photo library access in iOS Settings → YNAB Receipts
+- You can revoke camera or photo library access in iOS Settings → Receipts for YNAB
 - You can disconnect from YNAB at any time
 - You can delete the app entirely